emailhippo/email-verify-api-docs/docs/client-libraries.rst

 Use our high performance `.NET`_ client library.

-Swagger Code Generator
+Swagger code generator
 ----------------------
-Use the `Swagger Code Generator`_ with our `Swagger Schema`_ to Generate API client code for:
+Use the `Swagger Code Generator`_ with our `Swagger Schema`_ to generate API client code for:

 * ActionScript
 * Bash